Image via Wikipedia

 Someone asked me a question today “Why would anyone choose SOAP (Simple Object Access Protocol) instead of REST (Representational State Transfer)?”
 My response: “The general rule of thumb I’ve always heard is ‘Unless you have a definitive reason to use SOAP use REST’”.
 He asked “what’s one reason?”
 I thought about it for a minute and honestly answered that I haven’t ever come across a reason.
 My background is building great internet companies.

-While he seemed satisfied, I wasn’t very happy with that answer, I did some homework and here’s my summary on the difference between SOAP and REST and why anyone would choose SOAP.
-Clearly both have value, as always the challenge is to know when to use each one (spoiler: luckily the answer is almost always REST).
+While he seemed satisfied, I wasn’t very happy with that answer, I did some homework and here’s my summary on REST versus SOAP, the difference between SOAP and REST and why anyone would choose SOAP.
+As usual, with competing technologies both have value, the challenge is to know when to use each one (spoiler: luckily the answer is almost always REST).

 I’m clearly boiling down a somewhat so please don’t flame me for simplifying things, but feel free to provide any corrections you feel are necessary.